Enhance your knowledge in Nutrition and Dietetics with flexible, convenient online learning

 We’re sorry, but something has gone wrong.
 Please try again.

-Contact: Melissa Brown, Ph.D., RD, CSSD, LD Interim Department Chair Nutrition and Public Health and Graduate Program Director Phone: 860.231.5262 Email:[email protected]
+Contact: Melissa Brown, Ph.D., RD, CSSD, LD Chair and Associate Professor, Nutrition and Public Health Graduate Program Director Phone: 860.231.5262 Email:[email protected]

 Take the Next Step